votingworks/vxsuite-complete-system/docs/hardware.md

   stick.

-* *Force into recovery mode*: power up the tablet, then, as soon as the windows logo appears, force shut it down by holding down the power button continuously until the tablet shuts down.
+* *Force into recovery mode*: power up the tablet, then, as soon as the Windows logo appears, force shut it down by holding down the power button continuously until the tablet shuts down.
 Do this 2 or 3 times until the booting process says "starting recovery" or a similar message (it varies by exact model.)